balv-hub/the-movie-db/README.md

 - Click **Run** (▶️) to build and launch the app.

 ### 2. API Key Configuration
-- The app requires an API key (e.g., for TMDb or IMDb API):
+- The app requires an API key:
   1. Create a file named `local.properties` in the project root (if not present).
   2. Add your API key:
      ```